luc-vocab/steelplate-cryptocurrency/README.md

 [More Photos](https://imgur.com/a/aznE4)

-## Ordering Instructions
+## Build Instructions

+### Design Files

-Below is a description of the Illustrator files used to place the order from Lasergist.
+Below is a description of the Adobe Illustrator files used to place the order from Lasergist.

 If you just want the passphrase plate with the 25 locations to stamp words, the two files below are all you need.
 * [numbers_plate_shape.ai](https://github.com/lucwastiaux/steelplate-cryptocurrency/raw/master/plates/numbers_plate_shape.ai)